basis-company/nats.php/README.md

         mail($address, "See you later");
         $message->ack();
     } else {
-        // ack with 1 second timeout
+        // not ack with 1 second timeout
         $message->nack(1);
     }
     // stop processing